rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 and needed no one to bear witness about man, for he himself knew what was in man. ^0225

 Now there was a man of the Pharisees named Nicodemus, a ruler of the Jews. ^0301

 This man came to Jesus by night and said to him, Rabbi, we know that you are a teacher come from God, for no one can do these signs that you do unless God is with him. ^0302

 Jesus answered him, Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God. ^0303

 Nicodemus said to him, How can a man be born when he is old?
-Can he enter a second time into his mother’s womb and be born? ^0304
+Can he enter a second time into his mother's womb and be born? ^0304

 Jesus answered, Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God. ^0305

 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit. ^0306

-Do not marvel that I said to you, You must be born again. ^0307
+Do not marvel that I said to you, 'You must be born again.' ^0307

 The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit. ^0308